-The Nikon D7100 is a flagship entry level DSLR from Nikon.
-It comes with great ISO abilities, an excellent build and marksman type autofocus.
+The Nikon D7100 is a flagship entry-level DSLR from Nikon.
+It comes with great ISO abilities, an excellent build, and marksman type autofocus.
 The Nikon D7100 goes a long way to prove that APS-C DSLRs are still relevant in today’s world.
 Being a flagship beginner DSLR, the Nikon D7100 is laden with buttons and dials to increase usability.

-Nikon D7100 Design and Build
+Nikon D7100: Design and Build

-When you go for this entry level DSLR, know that it has a heritage behind its back.
+When you go for this entry-level DSLR, know that it has a heritage behind its back.
 What makes the Nikon D7100 easy to take home is its size and a quality build with a professional layout.
 It’s lightweight even with the 35mm f1.8 g with flash attached.
 It weighs a mere 765 g including the battery and memory card minus the body cap.

-Menus and Modes on
+Nikon D7100: Menus and Modes on

 This best beginner DSLR focuses really fast in most situations.
 However, it becomes sluggish when in low light.
 To get the best speed boost, it’s recommended you attach a Nikon Speedlight to the Nikon D7100.
 Plus, using the infrared AF assist from the flash.
-This entry level camera comes fitted with 3D tracking.
+This entry-level camera comes fitted with 3D tracking.
 You can select it by pressing the AF/MF button and scrolling through the controls.

-Nikon D7100 Image Quality
+Nikon D7100: Image Quality

 This camera shoots excellent image quality.
 It is because of its ISO 100-3200 and absence of a low pass filter.
 The photos look extremely digital.
-To get the most out its sensor, we recommend you upgrade your lens.
+To get the most out of its sensor, we recommend you upgrade your lens.
 You can add lenses like Nikon’s 50mm f1.8 G, or 40mm f2.8 Macro.
-The high ISO results on the Nikon D7100 keep noise down.
+The high ISO results on the Nikon D7100 keep the noise down.
 The result is no loss of details.